Inside Japan's 'suicide forest'

 Nakamura pointed to research by Emory University anthropologist Chikako Ozawa-de Silva on the trend of online suicide forums in Japan.
 According to Ozawa-de Silva, the internet provides an outlet for those seeking social connection, and who fear isolation, "to die with others."

-Nakamura sees a potential parallel to the thought process surrounding the forest: "Many people have committed suicide at Aokigahara, thus you won't die alone."
+Nakamura sees a potential parallel to the thought process surrounding the forest: "Many people have committed suicide at Aokigahara; thus you won't die alone."

 'That's why I went there'